-Qualifications: Candidates must possess a B.S. degree in biology, wildlife ecology, natural resource management, or a related field.
-Ideal candidates would have 1+ years of field experience, including experience in the mist-netting of passerines, and ideally some experience with large data sets, R, and/or the Program MARK.
-Preference will also be given to applicants with experience in writing manuscripts and in tropical avian ecology.
-I strongly encourage underrepresented students in STEM and international students to apply.
+Qualifications: Candidates must possess a B.S. or M.S. degree in biology, wildlife ecology, natural resource management, or a related field.
+Ideal candidates would have 2+ years of field experience, including experience in the mist-netting of passerines and plant identification, and ideally some experience with large data sets and R, and experience in writing manuscripts.
+We strongly encourage underrepresented students in STEM and international students to apply.

 Salary: ~27,000 per year, plus tuition, insurance, and other fees included